San Miniato al Monte: Cardinal of Portugal Chapel

-The Cappella del Cardinale del Portogallo to the left of the nave, "one of the most magnificent funerary monuments of the Italian Renaissance", was built in 1473 as a memorial to Cardinal James of Lusitania, who died in Florence, to which he was Portuguese ambassador, in 1459.
+The Cappella del Cardinale del Portogallo to the left of the nave, seen as "one of the most magnificent funerary monuments of the Italian Renaissance", was built between 1460 and 1468 as a memorial to cardinal James of Lusitania, who died in Florence, to which he was Portuguese ambassador, in 1459.
 It is the only tomb in the church.
 The chapel is a collaboration of outstanding artists of Florence: it was designed by Brunelleschi's associate, Antonio Manetti, and finished after his death by Antonio Rossellino.
 The tomb was made by Antonio and Bernardo Rossellino.
 The chapel decoration is by Alesso Baldovinetti, Antonio and Piero del Pollaiuolo, and Luca della Robbia.

 Exterior

 The geometrically patterned marble façade was probably begun in about 1090, although the upper parts date from the 12th century or later, financed by the Florentine Arte di Calimala (cloth merchants’ guild), who were responsible for the church's upkeep from 1288.
 The eagle which crowns the façade was their symbol.

 The campanile collapsed in 1499 and was replaced in 1523, although it was never finished.
 During the siege of Florence in 1530 it was used as an artillery post by the defenders and Michelangelo had it wrapped in mattresses to protect it from enemy fire.